kalehdoo/OpenAnalytics/README.md

 If you are passionate about contributing to this project, send me a note and we can discuss further.

 ## Goal:
-The goal of the project is to make Clinical Intelligence accessible to all patients and organizations such as Pharmaceutical sponsors, CROs, public interest groups and non-profits contributing to improve clinical research and life sciences.
+The goal of the project is to make Clinical Intelligence accessible to all patients and organizations such as Pharmaceutical sponsors, CROs, public interest groups, and non-profits contributing to improve clinical research and life sciences.
 The platform is being built using open-source technologies like R and Shiny.
 We hope the analytics would help the entire community.